Spring Jig Fishing For Bass | Tips, Strategies, And Much, Much More!

 When you do this, make sure you keep it within their eyesight as long as possible and bounce it a few inches at a time with a long pause in between.

 This will catch the bass’ attention and cause a bite that a faster presentation might not get due to them being so finicky.

 “The bass will be focused on the bottom within the shallow flats which makes fast running baits harder to catch fish that are not cruising around searching for food.
 This is where jigs come in to play as a perfect presentation!”

-3) The second technique that can help you out during the spring is fast reaction strikes.
+3) The third technique that can help you out during the spring is fast reaction strikes.

 This is leaning more towards the cruising bass that are looking for food along shallow flats, ledges, etc.